4 Ways To Reduce the Cost of Teen Auto Insurance

 The best compromise is a safe and reliable vehicle that can help to keep insurance costs for your teen down to a minimum.

-On the whole, those students with better grades are proven to also be more responsible behind the wheel.
+On the whole, those students with better grades are proven also to be more responsible behind the wheel.
 For this reason, insurance providers often give teenage drivers with honor roll grades or a B average a discount of up to 20% on their policy costs.

 In most states, teenage drivers are required to take driver training courses and safety seminars.
 However, many insurance companies still find that additional training or lectures can reduce the accident rates or number of alcohol-related deaths.